roy-ganz/toql/guide/src/derive/introduction.md

 The derive builds a lot of code.
 This includes

-- Mapping of struct fields to Toql fields and database.
+- Mapping of Toql fields to struct fields and database columns or expressions.
 - Creating field methods for the query builder.
 - Handling relationships through joins and merges.
 - Creating high level functions to load, insert, update and delete structs.